arsenvlad/azure-managed-app-aks-managed-identity/README.md

 ### Access storage using Bearer token

-Prior to executing commands below, as a customer, assign "Storage Blob Reader" role to the avama2-agentpool managed identity to the relevant storage account (avadlsgen2 as in the example below)
+Prior to executing commands below, we need assign "Storage Blob Reader" role to the avama2-agentpool managed identity to the relevant storage account (avadlsgen2 as in the example below) or the resource group containing the storage account.
+We can perform this assignment at deployment-time by improving the template in [ama-aks folder](./ama-aks) or after deployment using publisher credentials and the managedIdentityRoleAssignment.json template as described below.

 ```bash
 # Get access token for accessing storage for the specific user assigned identity of the VMSS